Skip to content

 • Roy’s voice sounded friendly.

-There are several different names for linking verbs, the same as copular, copulas, and notional verbs.
+There are several different names for linking verbs, same as copular, copulas, and notional verbs.
 The following are the standard linking verbs in English.

 are beingcan becomelook